-Figure 25 illustrates a four host baseboard that supports 4 x4 with a four controller add-in card that supports 4 x4 (Type 3).
+Figure 23 illustrates a four host baseboard that supports 4 x4 with a four controller add-in card that supports 4 x4.
 The PRSTNB[3:0]# state is 0b0011.
 The BIF[2:0]# state is 0b111 as there is no need to instruct the end-point network controllers to a specific bifurcation.
 The PRSNTB encoding notifies the baseboard that this card is only capable of 4 x4.
 The four host baseboard determines that it is also capable of supporting 4 x4.
 The resulting link width is 4 x4.

-Figure 25: Four Hosts (4 x4) and 4 x4 Add-in Card (Four Controllers)
+Figure 23: Four Hosts (4 x4) and 4 x4 Add-in Card (Four Controllers)